ibm-cloud-docs/schematics/about.md

-{{site.data.keyword.bplong_notm}} deliver Terraform-as-a-Service so that you can use a high-level scripting language to model the resources that you want in your {{site.data.keyword.cloud}} environment, and enable Infrastructure as Code (IaC).
-[Terraform](https://www.terraform.io/){: external} is an Open Source software that enables predictable and consistent resource provisioning to rapidly build complex, multitier cloud environments.
-{: shortdesc}

 **What is Infrastructure as Code?** </br>
 Infrastructure as Code (IaC) helps you codify your cloud environment so that you can automate the provisioning and management of your resources in the cloud.
 Rather than manually provisioning and configuring infrastructure resources or by using scripts to adjust your cloud environment, you use a high-level scripting language to specify your resource and its configuration.
 Then, you use tools like Terraform to provision the resource in the cloud by leveraging its API.
 Your infrastructure code is treated the same way as your app code so that you can apply DevOps core practices such as version control, testing, and continuous monitoring.